aryarm/as_analysis/Snakefiles/README.counts.md

 ## Inputs
  - FASTQ files containing DNA and RNA sequencing reads for each sample.
 Specify the location of these files in a tab delimited text file containing four columns: `vcf_sample_id | unique_sample_name | dna_bam_path | rna_bam_path` where each row is a different sample.

+     If you don't have DNA sequencing reads, you can still run the pipeline using a more conservative version of our ASE test by setting the [`rna_only` config option](https://github.com/aryam7/as_analysis/blob/master/configs/config-counts.yaml#L16) to true.

      Sometimes, a VCF may contain unique identifiers for each sample that differ from the sample name.
 For this reason, we ask that you provide a `vcf_sample_id` column so the pipeline can map between the sample name and the VCF sample ID.
 If this is not your situation, you can simply duplicate the `unique_sample_name` column as the `vcf_sample_id`.
  - A VCF file containing SNPs at which you'd like to get counts.
 If you don't have this, you can generate it using the [variant calling pipeline](https://github.com/aryam7/as_analysis/blob/master/Snakefiles/README.variant_calling.md).
 The VCF can contain any type of variant, but if you are performing our allele specific analysis, it is much faster to provide a VCF containing only heterozygous SNPs, since all other variants will be ignored anyway.